tjb1019/wats1020-card-matching-game/README.md

   * Add a button to "Share" the final results of the game alongside the "Play Again" button
   * Enable sharing to a social network (or multiple) of your choosing.
 * Enhanced animations
-  * There are many animations throughout this game.
+  * There are many opportunities for animations throughout this game.
 Make them awesome.
 * Deploy at a custom domain or subdomain.
 (This is especially good if allowing people to share your link.)
 * Add Google Analytics so you can see how popular your card game is.